 Alte Feste (Old Fortress)

-Situated on a high point overlooking the CBD, the Schutztruppe Fort served as the German colonial power's military headquarters until after World War One, and today houses the state museum.
-The fortress's foundation stone was laid in 1890 making it one of the oldest buildings in Windhoek and a significant national monument.
-In fact, to a large extent, the modern city grew around the fort.
-Although it was intended to be a military stronghold, the Alte Feste was never actually involved in significant military action.
-The building became dilapidated and was renovated extensively in 1963, some years after being declared a National Monument.
-Today, the museum's exhibition informs visitors of Namibia's history from its san (bushmen) origins to German occupation in 1884 and the resulting struggle for independence.
-The museum is a bit old-fashioned and rundown but still interesting; the emphasis is on the revolutionary struggle and there is an element of propaganda, but some of the old photos are fascinating.
-A few blocks down the road, the Owela Museum showcases the rich and diverse ethnography of Namibia and this museum tends to receive better reviews from tourists.
-Both museums are free, but donations are expected and appreciated.
+The Alte Fest, also known as the Schutztruppe Fort, served as the German colonial power's military headquarters until after World War One and today houses the state historical museum.
+German commander Curt von Francois laid the foundation stones in 1890, making it one of the oldest buildings in Windhoek and a significant national monument.
+In fact, the modern city more or less grew around the fort.
+Today, the museum's exhibition informs visitors of Namibia's history from its San origins to German occupation in 1884 and the resulting struggle for independence.
+The museum is a bit old-fashioned and rundown but still interesting.
+Emphasis is on the revolutionary struggle, with fascinating old photographs.

 Address: Robert Mugabe Avenue